-Classification: IB Open to: 11, 12

-Credit: 4 (2-year program): FW
+Classification: International Baccalaureate Prerequisite: none Open to: 11 & 12 Credit: 4 semester course, 1 credit earned per semester (2 year course), Full Weight

 Theater Arts SL and HL involves the development of performance skills through working on devised and scripted scenes, working collaboratively in an ensemble, exploring new performance techniques, acting techniques and characterization.
 Students will also study drama from the point of view of the director and will investigate methods of turning a script into performance.
 Students will reflect upon personal and universal concerns revealed in dramatic literature from other cultures and develop a global perspective.
 Specifically, students will focus on ways that theatre and those who work in all aspects of theatre reflect and influence culture.
 Students will apply their practical and theoretical studies to at least two productions.
-Students electing to pursue the Higher Level Theatre Arts course will also need to complete the INDIVIDUAL PROJECT.
+Students electing to pursue the Higher Level Theatre Arts course will also need to complete the Individual Project.
 This project requires the student to complete a practical study based on his/her own interest of a specific aspect of theatre.

-IB FILM SL & HL (4272/4270)

-Classification: IB Open to: 11, 12

-Credit: 4 (2-year program): FW
+Curriculum and assessments within this course are designed to prepare students for International Baccalaureate's evaluation of their work.

+IB FILM SL & HL (4272/ 4270) Classification: International Baccalaureate Prerequisite: none Open to: 11 & 12 Credit: 4 semester course, 1 credit earned per semester (2 year course), Full Weight

 Film SL and HL are designed to provide students with opportunities to explore film as an art form and to understand how it differs from, and at the same time incorporates, other art forms.
 Students will study film history of more than one culture, analyze, interpret, and critique film texts.
 As well students will work to understand and participate in the processes involved in film productions.
 Students will also produce their own films.
 Film SL and HL are forums for students to make sense of the world around them and to use film to develop ideas, think critically, and reflect on their place within an international community in a collaborative setting.
 Film HL is a more sophisticated study of these concepts.
+Curriculum and assessments within this course are designed to prepare students for International Baccalaureate's evaluation of their work.

-IB MUSIC SL & HL (4214/4212)
+IB MUSIC SL & HL (4214 SL/4212 HL)